UNIVERSITY AND COLLEGE UNION

 No act done in good faith under these rules by the committee, an officer or any other person or body will be invalidated only by reason of the subsequent discovery of a defect in, or the expiry of, their appointment.

 No rule or rules of the Branch will at any time be in conflict with a rule or rules of the UCU currently in force.
 Changes in the rules of the UCU will, where applicable, automatically constitute changes in these rules of the Branch.

-These rules of the Branch may be amended by resolution of any quorate General Meeting of the Branch.
-Proposed amendments to these rules must be handed in writing to the Secretary by the end of the day that is 14 days before the day of the General Meeting at which they are to be considered.
-The Secretary will take all reasonable steps to ensure that these proposed amendments are received by the members not later than the day that is 10 days before the day on which the meeting is to be held at which they are to be considered.
+These rules of the Branch may be amended by resolution of any quorate general meeting of the Branch.
+Proposed amendments to these rules must be handed in writing to the secretary by the end of the day that is 14 days before the day of the general meeting at which they are to be considered.
+The secretary will take all reasonable steps to ensure that these proposed amendments are received by members not later than the day that is 10 days before the day on which the meeting is to be held at which they are to be considered.
 Amendments to these rules require the support of at least two‑thirds of the members present and voting at the general meeting at which they are considered, an abstention not being regarded as a vote for this purpose.

-All rules of the Branch and amendments to these rules will be subject to approval by the National Executive Committee of the UCU.
+All rules of the Branch and amendments to these rules will be subject to approval by the national executive committee of the UCU.

 Where members of a Branch are employed on more than one site, the Branch may, for the purposes of enhancing local organisation, make arrangements for the members on any site to elect appropriate site officers to perform functions agreed by resolution of the Branch.
 Any such arrangements and functions must be consistent with the overriding responsibilities of the Branch and its officers as set out in these rules.